YashviUp/python-programming-questions/Programming Ques/Q3_process_licenseplate.md

 # Problem Statement

 User inputs license-plates.
-Process these license-plates and return a list of dictionaries with keys as:
+Process these license-plates and **print a list of dictionaries*** with keys as:
 1. `state`: (str) two letters which indicates the State or Union Territory in which the vehicle is registered.
 2. `RTO code`: (int) a two-digit number allocated to a district RTO(s) within the respective state or Union Territory.
 3. `series`: (str) 1 or 2 letter; show the ongoing registration series of respective RTO